Updated Mar 01, 2026

 • Set Up Permissions: Ensure your Google account has editing rights.
 Temporarily allow broad access during development but secure permissions before launch.

-• Connect to Adalo: Use tools like SheetBridge for seamless two-way syncing.
+• Connect to Adalo: Use SheetBridge for seamless two-way syncing.
 Every row in your sheet becomes a record in Adalo.

 • Build App Features: Add lists, forms, and filters to display and interact with your data.
 Use conditional logic for role-based access or data validation.